web-widget/web-widget/.changeset/shadow-dom-ssr.md

 a client-side fallback before custom elements are registered.

-The new `webWidgetPlugin.defaults` option configures the default `loading` and `renderTarget` values for transformed Widget containers.
+The new `webWidgetPlugin.defaults` option configures the default `loading` and `root` values for transformed Widget containers.
 In shadow mode, route asset collection omits Widget CSS from the document head and keeps it in each shadow boundary.
 Explicit container options override the injected defaults.